joppuyo/searchwp-finnish-base-forms/README.md

 ## Search result excerpts

-It's possible to generate Google-style search result excerpts where the keywords are highlighted using `searchwp_finish_base_forms_get_excerpt($post, $options)` function.
+It's possible to generate Google-style search result excerpts where the keywords are highlighted using `searchwp_finnish_base_forms_get_excerpt($post, $options)` function.
 It takes the following parameters:

 * Post you want to create excerpt for
 * Array of options